tamari92/kf2-tournament/guidelines.md

 #### 3.2.3 - Tiebreakers
 In the event of a tie (both teams earning the exact same score) in *any* phase of the Playoffs, ties will be broken via the following scheme (considered in the order defined):
 1. If only one team has suffered a full wipe (the game ended in DEFEAT) in either of their games, the team that has not wiped shall take victory
-2. The team with the lowest *Total Match Time* (sum of both games) shall take victory
+2. Sum up the Match Times (the value given by the custom tournament Timer -- NOT the scoreboard) for both teams' games.
+The team with the **lowest** Total Match Time across both of their games shall take victory.

 ### 3.3 - Map Pool
 This list is subject to change at any time and does not necessarily represent the exact order the maps will be played.